-where we use spinor-helicity variables (see for e.g. \cite{Elvang:2013cua}).
-The functions $g(s, u)$, and $h(s, u)$ are fully crossing symmetric in $s,t,$ and $u$, however, $f(s, u)$ is only crossing symmetric in $s\leftrightarrow u$.
-The low-energy expressions for these functions are
+where we use spinor-helicity variables; see e.g. \cite{Elvang:2013cua}.
+The functions $g(s, u)$ and $h(s, u)$ are fully crossing symmetric in $s,t,$ and $u$; however, $f(s, u)$ is only crossing symmetric in $s\leftrightarrow u$.
+The low-energy expansions for these functions are

-where we assume weak coupling allowing us to ignore loop contributions.
+where we assume weak coupling, allowing us to ignore loop contributions.